 The authors included in this collection are having a glorious conversation about life, love, philosophy, literature, politics, civil rights, biases, and (in)justices.
 They are artists, social transformers, builders, thinkers, poets, playwrights, populists, elitists, products of their society and shapers of their (and our) cultures.
 They are discussing such vital issues as sexuality and gender, Native and women’s rights and privileges, wars of their eras, civil rights, literary criticism, mental illness, child rearing, and identity.
 The more we try to paint an accurate painting of their lives, the more we realize we need more canvases.
 Indeed, there is not one, or two, or even several visions here.
 These writers are as diverse as humans—and Americans—are.
 The goal of this title is to reinforce the legacy of these important writers, to resurrect the legacy of those who have been unduly forgotten, and to (re)introduce some new names into the lexicon of American writing.

-These volumes provide an overview and more in-depth context to the stories of over 300 acclaimed Native American authors and writers famous for their portrayal of the American West --a comprehensive overview of each author's biography and literary career as well as a ready-reference listing of their major works in all genres.
+This volume provides both an overview of and a more in-depth context to the stories of over 100 acclaimed writers.
+Each entry includes a comprehensive overview of each author's biography and literary career as well as a ready-reference listing of their major works in all genres.

 Each essay identifies the writer’s major genres, and birth and death dates and places.
-The set also includes a Chronological List of Authors; Genre Index; Personages Index; Title Index; Subject Index; and dozens of photographs.
-Designed to introduce readers at the high school and university level to the rich world of Native American and the vivid literature of the American West, this two-volume collection provides students with careful research and resources to further explore these rich literary traditions.
+The volume also includes a Chronological List of Authors; Genre Index; Personages Index; Title Index; Subject Index; and dozens of photographs.
+Designed to introduce readers at the high school and university level to the rich world of Native Americans and the vivid literature of the American West, this title provides students with careful research and resources to further explore these rich literary traditions.